nscuro/dtapac/README.md

 [![Latest GitHub release](https://img.shields.io/github/v/release/nscuro/dtapac?sort=semver)](https://github.com/nscuro/dtapac/releases/latest)
 [![License](https://img.shields.io/badge/license-Apache%202.0-brightgreen.svg)](LICENSE)

-*Audit Dependency-Track findings and policy violations (soon™️) via policy as code*
+*Audit Dependency-Track findings and policy violations via policy as code*

+> Consider this project to be a proof-of-concept.
+It is not very sophisticated (yet?), but it gets the job done.
+> Try it in a test environment first, *do not* skip this and run it in production!

 ## Introduction